lwshang/pullable/PULLABLE.md

 ## To be pullable or not?

-Before we get into the guide, we need figure out whether the canister is suitable to be pullable.
+Before getting into the guide, we need figure out whether the canister is suitable to be pullable.

 In short, any canister **providing public service** at a **static canister ID** is good to be pullable.